 Honestly, both 1Password and Dashlane are great products.
 I’ve enjoyed using both of them and you’re not going to go wrong choosing either one.

-In my experience, however, 1Password had a slight edge in terms of usability and features, particularly since I like having an app downloaded on my computer and I prefer the 1Password user experience.
+In my experience, however, 1Password had a slight edge regarding usability and features, particularly since I like having an app downloaded on my computer and prefer the 1Password user experience.

 However, I also realize that different people have different situations.
 Perhaps the features Dashlane offers work better for you.